raajtilaksarma/image-captioner-app/README.md

 # image-captioner-app
-An app capable of captioning images
+An application capable of captioning images.
+This project started as a part of [madewithml](https://madewithml.com/) initiative